 The Group reclassifies its financial assets when, and only when, it changes its business model for managing those financial assets.
-The reclassification is applied prospectively from the first day of the first reporting period following the change in the business model (reclassification date).
+The reclassification is applied prospectively from the first day of the first reporting period following the change in the business model business model for managing them.

-There were no reclassifications of financial assets in 2022 and 2021.
+There were no reclassifications of financial assets in 2023, 2022 and 2021.

-As at December 31, 2022 and 2021, the Group does not have financial liabilities at FVPL and debt instruments measured at FVOCI.
+As at December 31, 2023 and 2022, the Group does not have financial liabilities at FVPL and debt instruments measured at FVOCI.